JuliaParallel/MPI.jl/README.md

 An example is provided in `examples/05-juliacman.jl`.
 The julia master process is NOT part of the MPI cluster.
-The main script should be launched directly, MPIManager internally calls `mpirun` to launch julia/mpi workers.
+The main script should be launched directly, `MPIManager` internally calls `mpirun` to launch julia/mpi workers.
-All the workers started via MPIManager will be part of the MPI cluster.
+All the workers started via `MPIManager` will be part of the MPI cluster.

 `MPIManager(;np=Sys.CPU_CORES, mpi_cmd=false, launch_timeout=60.0)`

-If not specified, `mpi_cmd` defaults to `mpirun -np $np` STDOUT from the launched workers is redirected back to the julia session calling `addprocs` via a TCP connection.
+If not specified, `mpi_cmd` defaults to `mpirun -np $np` `STDOUT` from the launched workers is redirected back to the julia session calling `addprocs` via a TCP connection.
 Thus the workers must be able to freely connect via TCP to the host session.
-The following lines will be typically required on the julia master process to support both julia and mpi
+The following lines will be typically required on the julia master process to support both julia and MPI:

 ```
 # to import MPIManager